ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ![Jupyter Notebook Token](../../docs/source/_static/img/01_install_from_docker_files/jupyter_token.png)

-## To connect the Jupyter notebook from a browser
+### To connect the Jupyter notebook from a browser

-Copy and paste the URL from your output message into the browser on your computer.
+Copy and paste the URL from your output message to the browser on your computer.
 For example:

 ![Notebook URL](../../docs/source/_static/img/01_install_from_docker_files/browser_url.png)